gelsbern/pihole-cputemp/README.md

 This project adds a small custom JavaScript hook to the Pi-hole admin UI and updates a local JSON file with the current CPU temperature every 30 seconds using a systemd timer.

-It is designed for Raspberry Pi-based Pi-hole installs where you want the Pi-hole dashboard to show the system CPU temperature without installing a full monitoring stack.
+It is designed for Pi-hole installs where you want the Pi-hole dashboard to show the system CPU temperature without installing a full monitoring stack.

 ## Screenshot